You have to do yoga to overcome anxiety.

 How does yoga help with anxiety and depression?

 Yoga helps treat anxiety and depression in various ways.
-So, I’ll be dedicating an entire Anxiety Gone article to answer this question.
+So, we’ll be dedicating an entire Anxiety Gone article to answer this question.
 However, here’s a shorter version.

 Regular yoga practice teaches you how to remain calm and relaxed in daily life.
 Each type of yoga is infused with breathing techniques and body movements that help you control feelings of discomfort.
 It’s a type of exercise designed to strengthen your mind, emotions, body, and spirit.
 As such, when you feel anxiety or depression seeping in, you have the strength, breathing techniques and tools to calm yourself down naturally.